openhab/openhab-addons/bundles/org.openhab.binding.network/README.md

 Because mobile devices put themselves in a deep sleep mode after some inactivity, they do not react to normal ICMP pings.
 Configure ARP ping to realize presence detection for those devices.
-This only works if the devices have WIFI enabled, have been configured to use the WIFI network, and have the option "Disable wifi in standby" disabled (default).
+This only works if the devices have Wi-Fi enabled, have been configured to use the Wi-Fi network, and have the option "Disable Wi-Fi in standby" disabled (default).
-Use DHCP listen for an almost immediate presence detection for phones and tablets when they (re)join the home Wifi network.
+Use DHCP listen for an almost immediate presence detection for phones and tablets when they (re)join the home Wi-Fi network.

 ### iPhones, iPads

 Apple iOS devices are usually in a deep sleep mode and do not respond to ARP pings under all conditions, but to Bonjour service discovery messages (UDP port 5353).
-Therefore first a Bonjour message is sent, before the ARP presence detection is performed.
+Therefore, first a Bonjour message is sent, before the ARP presence detection is performed.
 The binding automatically figures out if the target device is an iOS device.
-To check if the binding has correctly recognised a device, have a look at the _uses_ios_wakeup_ property of the THING.
+To check if the binding has correctly recognised a device, have a look at the _uses_ios_wakeup_ property of the Thing.

 ### Use open TCP ports